 How does FR44 insurance work?

 An FR44 filing allows the reinstatement of your driving privileges.
 It also guarantees that you’ll maintain the insurance during a specific time.
-The insurance company closely monitors the insurance policies tied to Virginia and Florida FR44 certificates.
+The insurance company closely monitors the insurance policies tied to these certificates.
 If a policy lapses, the insurance provider notifies the state immediately, resulting in license suspension.
 The state usually requires people to carry this insurance for three years without lapse in coverage.

 What happens to your FR44 if you move out of state?
 You should not cancel your insurance policy before your FR44 obligation has ended.
 If you anticipate moving from Florida or Virginia to another state, please consult with your insurance provider so you’ll stay in compliance and avoid another license suspension.